modnar1226/suspect-everyone/README.md

 `cd suspect-everyone`

+3. Install dependencies.

+`npm install`

-Then start a server on port 3000.
+4. Then start a server on port 3000.

 `npm run dev`